 If you live in a district outside of Mid-Prairie:

-In order to make sure the form is filled out correctly, please connect Rose Schrock before you submit it to the districts involved.
+In order to make sure the form is filled out correctly, please connect with someone in our program before you submit it to the districts involved.

-After reading over information, call HSAP Library to set up an interview with
+After reading over information, call the MPHSAP Library to set up an interview.